Newtayo/Hello-Microverse-Project/README.md

 - Can clone repository using vscode

-  - Ensure you are signed io your github account on vscode
+  - Ensure you are signed to your github account on vscode

 <p align="right">(<a href="#readme-top">back to top</a>)</p>